Empire State Trail: Winter Hikes

-on the Empire State Trail
+New York State Winter Hikes on the Empire Trail

-Manhattan Greenway Trail at Hudson View Park
+Manhattan Greenway Trail

 Distance from Moynihan Train Hall: 3.7 miles to The Battery

 Ready to hike, but not looking to travel too far?
 The Manhattan Greenway Trail is the perfect destination for city residents who want to stay close to home or for anyone who prefers urban trails.
-Strolling through the city may not provide you with mountain views, but it surely has its perks.
+Strolling through New York City may not provide you with mountain views, but it surely has its perks.
 This trail is the first segment of the Hudson Valley Greenway Trail.
 The trail takes hikers on a walk along the beautiful Hudson River.
 Starting at The Battery, hikers can begin wherever they want on the trail.
 It’s easy to forget New York’s natural environment when living in the concrete jungle, but the Greenway Trail will be sure to remind anyone that Manhattan has its own natural beauties, especially in the winter.

 William R. Steinhaus Dutchess Rail Trail